From the city streets to the brilliance of the wild — Nature is right at Tromsø’s doorstep…

 Top

 At the peak we’ll take a well deserved break.
-You will be rewarded with the opportunity to try some lefse, a local sweet pastry.
+You will be rewarded with a snack (for example, a sandwich) and a warm drink.
 Now is the time to take photos of the sweeping views of the city below, the fjords and the surrounding mountains.
 Don’t forget about the magnificent valley and the mountain, Tromsdalstinden, behind you!

 Down